christianalfoni/impact/docs/learn/store-lifecycle.md

 ::: warning

-Observing within the store and props is perfectly safe.
+Observing within the store, which includes props, is perfectly safe.
 All references will be cleaned up by the unmounting of the store, not risking any memory leaks.
 If you use a parent store and observe from that you will risk memory leaks if you do not explicitly use `cleanup`.

 :::